-As a school counselor or advisor, you take the personal responsibility to provide students intelligent, practical guidance that steers them toward a solid future, rich with opportunity and promise.
+As a school counselor or advisor, you take the personal responsibility to provide students with intelligent, practical guidance that steers them toward a solid future, rich with opportunity and promise.

 The Navy trains its personnel for hundreds of high-growth positions in more than 60 career fields.
-While they’re enlisted, Sailors learn about leadership, responsibility and new technology — all valuable skills that easily transfer to the civilian workplace.
+While they’re enlisted, Sailors learn about leadership, responsibility and new technology — all valuable skills that transfer to the civilian workplace.

 The Navy places a high value on education.
 Challenging missions and a high-tech work environment demand Sailors who are highly capable.
 That’s why all recruits must have at least a high school diploma or equivalent, and all those entering the Navy as Officers must have a college degree.

 The Navy encourages all personnel to pursue their education by offering: